 Neem oil is not an essential oil.
-It's an expelled or pressed oil, and it's safe for cats (I have a pest deterrent recipe for kitties I'll give you in a second).
+It's an expelled or pressed oil, and it's safe for cats.
 Neem oil is effective because fleas and ticks hate it.
 It's also great for animals who are very sensitive to smells.